 The take home message:

 CoQ10 has the potential to significantly improve egg and sperm quality due to age related decline.
-It takes both an egg and sperm about 3 months to mature, so if you’re considering CoQ10 supplementation you and your partner should begin at least 3 months prior to conception.
+It takes both an egg and sperm about 3 months to mature, so if you’re considering fertility supplements you and your partner should begin at least 3 months prior to conception.
 May you always be ageless, including your eggs!

 Ben‐Meir, A., Burstein, E., Borrego‐Alvarez, A., Chong, J., Wong, E., Yavorska, T., … & Alexis, J. (2015).
 Coenzyme Q10 restores oocyte mitochondrial function and fertility during reproductive aging.
 Aging Cell, 14(5), 887-895.